-When people are allergic to unavoidable allergens, such as insect venom, immunotherapy helps prevent anaphylactic reactions (see Anaphylactic Reactions).
+When people are allergic to unavoidable allergens, such as insect venom, immunotherapy helps prevent anaphylactic reactions Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
+Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more .
 Sometimes it is used for allergies to animal dander, but such treatment is unlikely to be useful.
-Immunotherapy for food allergies is being studied.
+Immunotherapy for peanut allergy is available, and immunotherapy for other food allergies is being studied.

 Immunotherapy is not used when the allergen, such as penicillin and other drugs, can be avoided.
 However, if people need to take a drug that they are allergic to, immunotherapy, closely monitored by a doctor, can be done to desensitize them.